 AxiTrader has chosen not to comply with ASIC’s suggested benchmark on Opening Collateral requirements, which suggest limiting initial funding by credit card to a maximum of $1000.

-This document has been produced by AxiTrader to explain how client money is handled.
-The purpose is to provide clients with an insight into how client money is reconciled and segregated so that they are better informed to assess the safety of their funds in relation to other financial product providers.
+This information is made available by AxiTrader to explain how client money is handled.
+The purpose is to provide clients with an insight into how client money is segregated and may be utilised by AxiTrader so that clients are better informed to assess the safety of their funds relative to other financial product providers.

 Foreign exchange markets trade continuously.
 They open at 05:00pm American EST* Sunday evening (Monday morning NZ time) and close at 05:00pm, American EST** on Friday (Saturday morning NZ time).
 They are open 24 hours during this period.